 But customer relationship management can do so much more than just help improve first call resolution.
 It can even do more than just integrate information from many different departments.
 Integrated CRM can help several different departments and ultimately reduce inbound call center costs.

 Not only does the customer expect call center agents to have all of their information available they also do not differentiate the difference between service, marketing, and sales.
 So if the call center handles all three areas in one department it would not hurt the relationship between customers and the company.
 In fact, it may even help to improve the relationship because customers would begin to become familiar with specific agents within the organization.

 If all customer relationships are handled by one inbound call center then the call center can be reorganized so that each one can handle a different type of client.
 For example, all large corporate clients can be handled by one area of the call center and consumers can be handled by another.
 The call center can even be organized so that specific agents handle specific product lines.
 Then these customers are always speaking to the same small group of people whether the call is regarding sales, marketing, or a service issue.

 With the growth of e-business and the reduction of brick and mortar companies businesses need to determine if their business model is efficient and best serves the customers.
-Reducing cost and leveraging the relationship between agents and customers is one solution businesses may consider to help streamline their organization.
-The solution can either be handled internally by the company or outsourced to a call center company so that one organization handles all three departments for the business.
+Reducing cost and leveraging the relationship between agents and customers is one solution businesses may consider helping streamline their organization.
+The solution can either be handled internally by the company or outsourced help desk company so that one organization handles all three departments for the business.